pk-git/guides/aws-nginx-ubuntu-simple/README.md

     sudo weave run --with-dns 10.3.1.5/24 -h ws5.weave.local fintanr/weave-gs-nginx-apache
     sudo weave run --with-dns 10.3.1.6/24 -h ws6.weave.local fintanr/weave-gs-nginx-apache

-Note the `--with-dns` option and the `-h` option, `--with-dns` tells the container to use WeaveDNS to resolve names and `-h x.weave.local` allows the host to be resolvable with WeaveDNS.
+Note the `--with-dns` option and the `-h` option, `--with-dns` tells the container to use the `weavedns` service to resolve names and
+`-h x.weave.local` allows the host to be resolvable with `weavedns`.

-Finally we launch our Nginx container
+Finally launch the Nginx container

     ssh -i weavedemo-key.pem ubuntu@$WEAVE_AWS_DEMO_HOST1
     sudo weave run --with-dns 10.3.1.7/24 -ti -h nginx.weave.local -d -p 80:80 fintanr/weave-gs-nginx-simple

 ### What has happened? ###

-At this point you have launched Weave and WeaveDNS on all of your hosts, and connected six containers running our simple php application and Nginx together using Weave.
+At this point you have launched Weave Net on to all of your hosts, and connected six containers running a simple php application and Nginx together using Weave.

-Our Nginx container is publicly exposed as a http server on $WEAVE_AWS_DEMO_HOST1
+The Nginx container is publicly exposed as a http server on $WEAVE_AWS_DEMO_HOST1

-## Testing our example ##
+## Testing the Example ##

 To demonstrate our example we have provided a small curl script which will make http requests to the our Nginx container.
 We make six requests so you can see Nginx moving through each of the webservers in turn.

     ./access-aws-hosts.sh

-You will see output similar to
+You should see output similar to the following:

     Connecting to Nginx in Weave on AWS demo
     {